adobe-apiplatform/api-gateway-aws/README.md

     secret_key = "replace-me"
 }
 ```
->INFO: For a better security inside the AWS environment use IAM or STS credentials.
+>INFO: For better security inside the AWS environment use IAM or STS credentials.

-### IAM Credentials
+#### IAM Credentials
 This is probably the most popular credentials provider to be used inside the AWS environment.
 To learn more about IAM Credentials see [IAM Roles for Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).